 Such a minefield can leave you bemused and wondering; which envelope to choose?
 Digital, or analogue oscillators?
 What type of filter?
 How many sequencers do I need?

-This guide aims to provide a run down of the best module in each category to help you put together or expand your system.
-Featuring modules both old and new, the focus here is on flexibility: modules that can fulfil several roles in a system or that really cover all the bases of a given module type.
+This guide aims to provide a run down of the best module in each category to help you put together or expand your modular synthesizer system.
+Featuring modules both old and new, the focus here is on flexibility: modules that can fulfill several roles in a system or that really cover all the bases of a given module type.

 Crucially however this shouldn't be at the expense of ergonomics and playability.
 Hardware is all about getting hands on with your equipment and having fun with your music.